plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator builds an agenda of Tensions to process by soliciting agenda items from all participants.
 The Facilitator must do this in the meeting and not beforehand.
 Each participant may add as many agenda items as desired by providing a short label for each, with no explanation or discussion allowed.
 Participants may add more agenda items during the meeting, between the processing of any existing agenda items.

-For a regular Governance Meeting, the Facilitator may choose the order in which to process agenda items.
+For a regular Gouvernance Meeting, the Facilitator may choose the order in which to process agenda items.
 However, on request of a meeting participant, any agenda item calling for an election must go before all others.
-For a special Governance Meeting scheduled on request of a participant, that participant may choose the agenda order.
+For a special Gouvernance Meeting scheduled on request of a participant, that participant may choose the agenda order.

 Agenda items are processed one at a time.
 To process a request for an election, the Facilitator uses the ***“Integrative Election Process”*** defined below.
 To process anything else, the Facilitator uses the ***“Integrative Decision-Making Process”*** defined below.